Gualala Point Regional Park

 Gualala Point's campground on the east side of Highway 1 is connected to the park's day-use area on the west side by an unpaved trail that follows the Gualala River and skirts under the highway bridge before climbing to the parking area near the visitor's center.

-The ceremonial posts in the meadow at Gualala Point Regional Park were created by wood carvers from the Sakha Republic in far northeastern Russia.
+The ceremonial posts in the meadow near the vistor center were created by wood carvers from the Sakha Republic in far northeastern Russia.
 The intricately designed poles are known as serge (pronounced "sayrgay") and were carved at the park during the Days of Sakha cultural festival in 2014.

 The festival brought a delegation from Yakutsk, the Sakha capital, to the Sonoma Coast to pay tribute to their heritage in the area.
 (The Sakha people first arrived in Sonoma County in the early 19th century as part of the Russian settlement of Fort Ross.)